jasonkneen/RESTe/readme.md

 }
 ```

-This is really convenient if you need to access both the HTTP status code as well as the potential error message returned from the API.
+This is really useful if you need to access both the HTTP status code as well as the potential error message returned from the API.

 ### onError() and onLoad()